My Way

-"My Way" is a song popularized in 1969 by Frank Sinatra set to the music of the French song "Comme d'habitude" composed by Jacques Revaux with lyrics by Gilles Thibaut and Claude François and first performed in 1967 by Claude François.
-Its English lyrics were written by Paul Anka and are unrelated to the original French song.
+"My Way" is Paul Anka's English-language lyrical adaptation of the French song "Comme d'habitude", released by Frank Sinatra in 1969.
+The original song was written by Jacques Revaux, Gilles Thibaut, and Claude François, and was first recorded by the latter in 1967.

-The song was a success for a variety of performers including Sinatra, Elvis Presley, and Sid Vicious.
-Sinatra's version of "My Way" spent 75 weeks in the UK Top 40, which is 3rd place all-time.
+The song was a success for a variety of performers, including Sinatra, Elvis Presley, and Sid Vicious.
+Sinatra's version of "My Way" spent 75 weeks in the UK top 40, which is the 4th most weeks in UK chart history.

 Background

 In 1967, Jacques Revaux wrote a ballad named "For Me", with English lyrics about a couple falling out of love.
 According to Revaux, the demo was then sent to Petula Clark, Dalida, and Claude François, to no avail.
-Revaux rejected a version by Hervé Villard, the singer of the international hit Capri c'est fini and reworked the track into Comme d'habitude ("As usual") with the help of Claude François.
+Revaux rejected a version by Hervé Vilard, the singer of the international hit "Capri c'est fini" and reworked the track into "Comme d'habitude" ("As Usual") with the help of Claude François.
 It was released in November 1967 and was at the top of the French pop chart for one week in February 1968.

+In 1968, seeking to capitalize on the song's European success, music publisher David Pitt asked a young David Bowie, who was then working as a for-hire songwriter, to tackle an English version of the lyrics to "Comme d'habitude" for release in English-speaking markets.
+Bowie wrote and recorded a demo version of his interpretation, "Even a Fool Learns to Love".
+However, the song was not formally recorded, and the project was shelved.
+(Bowie later developed his idea into a wholly original song, "Life on Mars", which became a hit single for him and one of his signature songs.)

-Paul Anka heard the French original, while on holiday in the south of France.
+Paul Anka heard the French original while on holiday in the south of France.
 He flew to Paris to negotiate the rights to the song.
-He acquired adaptation, recording, and publishing rights for the nominal but formal consideration of one dollar, subject to the provision that the melody's composers would retain their original share of royalty rights with respect to whatever versions Anka or his designates created or produced.
-Some time later, Anka had a dinner in Florida with Frank Sinatra and "a couple of Mob guys" during which Sinatra said: "I'm quitting the business.
+He acquired adaptation, recording, and publishing rights for the nominal, but formal, consideration of one dollar, subject to the provision that the three songwriters would retain their original share of royalty rights with respect to whatever versions Anka or his designates created or produced.
+Sometime later, Anka had a dinner in Florida with Frank Sinatra and "a couple of Mob guys" during which Sinatra said: "I'm quitting the business.
 I'm sick of it; I'm getting the hell out."